- ABOUT US

 - ARTISTS IN RESIDENCE

 - WORLD ART VOTE

 - CONTACT US

 ENTER - MOVING IMAGE

-The National Open Art Competition will open for 2017 Registration and Entries from 1 March 2017 until the deadline of 9 July 2017.
+The National Open Art Competition will open for 2017 Registration and Entries from 1 March 2017 until the extended deadline of 23 July 2017.

 If you’re not ready to register yet, why not sign up for NOA News here to keep in touch.

 Must live, or be professionally based, in the United Kingdom or the Republic of Ireland (England, Scotland, Wales, Northern Ireland and Éire).
 This must be for the entire duration of the film competition.